-Born in Edmonton, Canada in 1980, Ian William Craig grew up playing in a jazz choir and rock bands at high school, followed by an immersion in musical theatre and the choral tradition while studying printmaking at the University of Alberta.
-After being exposed to drone-based music he began exploring his own path as a vocalist and sound artist.
+Born in Edmonton, Alberta in 1980, Ian William Craig grew up performing in a jazz choir and in rock bands in high school, followed by an immersion in musical theatre and the choral tradition while studying printmaking at the University of Alberta.
+After being exposed to drone-based music, he began exploring his own path as a vocalist and sound artist.

-After moving to Vancouver following his studies, Ian began creating albums self-releasing his first recordings via Bandcamp between 2011 and 2013.
-Signing to FatCat’s post-classical imprint 130701, Ian’s debut album for the label, Centres, was released in July 2016 to widespread critical acclaim, and was followed by his debut UK/European tour.
-The album made numerous end of year lists, including Rolling Stone and New York Times.
+After moving to Vancouver, Craig began to create albums, self-releasing his first recordings via Bandcamp between 2011 and 2013.
+Upon signing to FatCat’s post-classical imprint, 130701, Ian’s debut album for the label, Centres, was released in July 2016 to widespread critical acclaim, and was followed by his debut UK/European tour.
+The album made numerous end-of-year lists, including Rolling Stone and The New York Times.
 Ian’s most recent album, Red Sun Through Smoke, was recorded in the midst of forest fires in Kelowna in August of 2018, while his grandfather, whose lungs were affected by the smoke, was moved into palliative care.
-Red Sun Through Smoke, was released in March of 2020, at the beginning of the world-wide pandemic.
+Red Sun Through Smoke was released in March 2020, at the beginning of the world-wide pandemic.